threefoldtech/tfchain/readme.md

 ## Role in the stack

-TFChain is the ledger and coordination layer of the infrastructure stack.
+Ledger Chain is the ledger and coordination layer of the infrastructure stack.
 It is the source of truth for:

 - **Node registry** — Which nodes exist, their capabilities, and their operational status
 - **Farm registry** — Collections of nodes operated by independent providers